Backward Production Scheduling

-The Backward production scheduling allows setting a due date by which the product should be ready, and the software will try to find the latest possible time for the production to finish before the due date.
+The Backward production scheduling allows setting a delivery date by which the product should be ready, and the software will try to find the latest possible time for the production to finish before the delivery date.
 This is very important in just-in-time manufacturing and delivery, so there would be minimal standing inventory of products.

 The backward scheduling of production is available from the Enterprise plan.
-Functions which are enabled are the following:
+Functions that are enabled are the following:

 - Setting the Due date when creating a new Manufacturing Order at Production planning -> Manufacturing Orders -> Create a new MO:

 - will make the software schedule backward to find the latest available time.

 - The setting Backward scheduling becomes available at Settings -> System settings -> Software settings, which when enabled:

 - will make the software utilize backward scheduling back from the Delivery dates in the Customer Order, in case the Manufacturing Orders are automatically scheduled from the Customer Order.